beginning of content

 What are the effects of taking LSD?

-People who use LSD have ‘trips’, which can be enjoyable or can be very frightening.
-They can involve:
+People who use LSD have 'trips', which can be enjoyable or very frightening.

-The effects of LSD usually begin within 30 to 90 minutes after taking it.
-The effects of LSD usually last between 8 to 12 hours, depending on the dose taken.
+The effects of LSD usually begin 20 to 90 minutes after taking it.
+These effects can last between 8 to 12 hours, depending on how much you take.

 LSD can affect people differently based on: